Back to all blog posts

 “Especially when the information is scary, it’s easy for us to just tune it out because it feels far away.
 But when people interact with the hive on top of their building, they really fall in love with the bees.
 When they read an article about bees and beekeepers having a hard year, that person has a deeper connection to that conversation and has a harder time ignoring it”.

 So the next time you bite into a delicious piece of fruit (or most any of the food that ends up on your plate), think about the beekeeper, their hundreds of thousands of bees who helped it grow, and how we all play a part in addressing honey bee colony loss for their future.
+Because after all, pollinators are responsible for three bites of every meal we eat.

 Related articles